Russians push deeper into Mariupol as locals plead for help

 “We pray that they will all be alive, but so far there is no information about them,” Denisova told Ukrainian television.

+A satellite image from Maxar Technologies released Saturday confirmed earlier reports that much of the theater was destroyed.
+It also showed the word “CHILDREN” still written in Russian in large white letters outside the building.

-Satellite images from Maxar Technologies showed a long line of cars leaving Mariupol as people tried to evacuate.
-Zelenskyy said more than 9,000 people were able to leave Friday along a route that leads 227 kilometers (141 miles) away to the city of Zaporizhzhia — which is also under attack.
+Zelenskyy said more than 9,000 people were able to leave Mariupol on Friday along a route that leads 227 kilometers (141 miles) away to the city of Zaporizhzhia — which is also under attack.

 The governor of southern Ukraine’s Zaporizhzhia region, Oleksandr Starukh, announced a 38-hour curfew after two missile strikes on Zaporizhzhia’s suburbs killed nine people Friday.